VG vs PG - Understanding the Difference Between Vegetable Glycerine and Propylene Glycol for Vaping

 - Numbness to the face

-- Itchy rash, as well as a burning or scratching sensation to your throat
+- Itchy rash, as well as a burning or scratching sensation in your throat

 What's the Best PG/VG Ratio for Vaping?

 In contrast, as you get used to the vaping experience, many gradually move away from a higher PG ratio to VG.
-This is because you get used to a different consistency and way of inhaling the vapour.
-Ideally, you'll want to find an e-liquid that includes a ratio of 70-60% PG and 30-40% VG initially.
+This is because you get used to a different consistency, denser and richer vapour, as well as an alternating technique direct into the lungs.
+Ideally, you'll want to find an e-liquid that includes a ratio of at least 50% PG initially should you seek the stronger throat hit.
+The higher the VG ratio the more cloud and smoother texture you’ll get.
 Here is a useful rundown of combinations for a beginner or experienced vaper:

 100% PG Disadvantages: